 If you're on a low income, you may get help with paying your council tax.
-This is called Council Tax Benefit.
-This benefit is due to be replaced by new local schemes called Council Tax Reduction.
+Before April 2013, this was called Council Tax Benefit.
+From April 2013, this benefit has been replaced by new local schemes called Council Tax Reduction.

-This page explains how Council Tax Reduction will work, and who will be affected by the changes.
+This page explains how Council Tax Reduction works, and who is affected by the changes.

-From 1 April 2013, local authorities in England will be responsible for running their own Council Tax Reduction scheme.
+From 1 April 2013, local authorities in England are responsible for running their own Council Tax Reduction scheme.

 No new claims for Council Tax Benefit (CTB) will be accepted.
-If you're already getting CTB, you'll be transferred to your local authority Council Tax Reduction scheme and your current CTB claim will close.
+If you were already getting CTB, you should have been transferred to your local authority Council Tax Reduction scheme and your CTB claim closed.

 Each local authority must set up its own scheme, setting out who is entitled to CTR.
 This means that entitlement to CTR may be very different, depending on which local authority you come under.

-There will be provisional arrangements if you're entitled to backdated CTB.
+There are transitional arrangements if you're entitled to backdated CTB.

 Who will be affected?

-The new rules about CTR will only affect people of working age.
+The new rules about CTR only affect people of working age.

-If you’ve reached the age for Pension Credit, you’ll still be able to get a full discount on your council tax bill as you did before April 2013, as long as your circumstances haven’t changed.
+If you’ve reached the age for Pension Credit and your income is low enough, you’ll still be able to get a full discount on your council tax bill as you did before April 2013, as long as your circumstances haven’t changed.